-There are many foods that are best for muscle development and muscle mass gain.
+There are many foods that promote muscle development and muscle mass gain.
 Regular inclusion of such foods in your diet makes it easier to build a firm and healthy body.

 Beneficial foods containing healthy fats and high-quality proteins, such as natural salmon, raw nuts, grass-fed beef, whey protein, coconut oil, olive oil, MCT oil, and avocado, is attracting attention.